qdrant/landing_page/qdrant-landing/content/articles/dataset-quality.md

 The idea behind similarity search is to measure semantic similarity between related parts of the data.
 E.g. between category title and item images.
 The hypothesis is, that unsuitable items will be less similar.

-However, we can't directly compare text and image data.
+We can't directly compare text and image data.
 For this we need an intermediate representation - embeddings.
 Embeddings are just numeric vectors containing semantic information.
 We can apply a pre-trained model to our data to produce these vectors.
 After embeddings are created, we can measure the distances between them.

 Assume we want to search for something other than a single bed in «Single beds» category.

 {{< figure src=https://storage.googleapis.com/demo-dataset-quality-public/article/similarity_search.png caption="Similarity search" >}}